 Here are the top brands of memory cards for the Fujifilm X-T3 right now.

 Sandisk Extreme Pro UHS-II Available At: Amazon Sandisk Extreme Pro is the best card for Fujifilm cameras.
-They have no issues and I’ve never heard of any lockups with this card. |
+It has no issues, and I’ve never heard of any lockups with it. |

-Sony G Tough UHS-II Available At: Amazon Believe it or not, Sony puts out nice memory cards and they work great in Fujifilm cameras. |
+Sony G Tough UHS-II Available At: Amazon Believe it or not, Sony has put out nice memory cards, which work great with Fujifilm cameras. |

 Fujifilm X-T3 Camera Body Accessories

 Fuji X-T3 Hand Grip – MetalAvailable at: Amazon For those with larger hands who want more grip on the Fujifilm X-T3 without buying a leather case or the vertical grip, the metal hand grip by Fujifilm is very nice and very high quality.
-It’s all-metal though so it will add some extra weight to the camera.
-I had one for my X-Pro2 I used for a while and it gives you something to hold onto. |
+It’s all metal, though, so it will add some extra weight to the camera.
+I had one for my X-Pro2, which I used for a while, and it gives you something to hold onto. |

 Fujifilm X-T3 Leather Half CaseAvailable at: Amazon / Adorama These are nice leather cases by Fujifilm.
 I’m really happy they went back to the red velvet interior lining.
 It adds a nice flare in the spots where you can see it. |

-Kaza-Deluxe | LeatherAvailable At: KazaDeluxe If you want more of a handcrafted leather-feeling case then I highly recommend Kaza-Deluxe.
-This is what I use on my X-Pro camera and my X100 cameras.
-The style of these is cool and they use nice leather.
-You can also get them bundled with a pretty decent leather strap or a leather carrying case. |
+Kaza-Deluxe | LeatherAvailable At: KazaDeluxe If you want a more handcrafted leather-feeling case, then I highly recommend Kaza-Deluxe.
+This is what I use on my X-Pro and X100 cameras.
+The style of these is cool, and they use nice leather.
+You can also get them bundled with a decent leather strap or carrying case. |

 XT3 Shutter Button / Thumb Grips